PhilipF5/SinsDataConverter/index.md

 title: Sins Data Converter
 ---

+# Jumpstart
+**January 2018**

+Well, it happened.
+I finally found the motivation to sit down and start a complete rewrite of the Sins Data Converter code base.
+This marks the beginning of beta development for **Sins Data Converter 3.0.0**, which will hopefully set the foundation for a whole new phase in the app's life.

+## What Users Need to Know
+`3.0.0-beta.1` is not yet feature-complete.
+The `README` on GitHub has the feature comparison between the classic `2.1.x` release and the new beta.
+The plan is to eventually have all the original features in the new project.
+For now, `3.x` supports converting files, converting folders, converting in-place, and converting by copying.

+`3.x` supports all editions of *Sins of a Solar Empire*.
+It auto-detects what editions you have installed.
+It doesn't yet allow you to specify your own `ConvertData.exe`.
+It does, however, **work with the Steam edition**, relieving a major pain point of the original app over the past couple years.

+If you routinely use the more advanced features of the `2.1.x` app, such as Advanced Mode, ReferenceData creation, or custom `ConvertData.exe`s, you may want to hold off on upgrading until the `3.x` branch gains those features.
+But if you mostly just use the Basic Mode conversion with your installed copy of *Sins*, either version should work just fine for you.

+A final compatibility note: the `3.x` branch requires a newer version of .NET Framework that is not available for Windows XP/Vista.
+If that's your OS of choice, you're stuck with `2.1.x`.
+I imagine you're stuck with a lot of other things too, because those platforms are horribly outdated.

+## What Developers Need to Know
+I still haven't played *Sins* in years.
+The primary motivator for me to rewrite this code base was that this is a public project on my GitHub, and the original code was just really bad.
+You have my sympathies if you tried to wrangle it over the past ~10 months that it's been available.
+The new code base should be much easier to maintain and contribute to.

+Sins Data Converter is a Windows Presentation Foundation (WPF) desktop app.
+The GUI for such apps is written in XAML; it's been tweaked for the new release, but is mostly faithful to the original GUI that users really liked.
+All the code behind the GUI, however, has been thrown out.

+The new code base is written in C# instead of Visual Basic; that alone should be a big plus for prospective contributors.
+The new architecture is object-oriented, designed around classes, methods, and properties, with an emphasis on being DRY.
+To establish orthogonality, the code has been split into two projects. `SinsDataConverter.Core` is a .NET Standard library that contains all the functionality of the program. `SinsDataConverter.UI` is a WPF app which uses the `Core` library's API.
+The `Core` library is not dependent on the `UI` library.

+---

 # The Future
+**March 2017**

 In March 2010, I released Sins Data Converter to the public for the first time.
 I was an avid fan of Sins of a Solar Empire, and I enjoyed playing with various mods for the game.
 I simply used my programming skills (which were rather pathetic at the time) to create a tool to help make these activities a little easier for me, and I decided to share it with the community just for the heck of it.